silent-code/RoboND-Rover-Project/writeup.md

 Steps taken include:
 * Downloaded the simulator and took data in "Training Mode"
 * Tested out the functions in the Jupyter Notebook provided
-* Added functions to detect obstacles and samples of interest (golden rocks)
+* Added functions to detect obstacles and samples of interest (gold-colored rocks)
 * Filled in the `process_image()` function with the appropriate image processing steps (perspective transform, color threshold etc.) to get from raw images to a map.
 The `output_image` test created in this step demonstrated that my mapping pipeline worked.
 * Finally I used the `moviepy' module to process the images in my saved test dataset with the `process_image()` function.
 The final video, test_mapping.mp4', can be found in the output folder of this repository.